 After spending most of the next two years back in the minors, he returned to the White Sox in 1914 and 1915.
 Blackburne returned to the minors with the Toronto Maple Leafs in 1916 and 1917 before earning cups of coffee in the majors with the Cincinnati Reds, Boston Braves, and Philadelphia Phillies in 1918 and 1919.

 Blackburne was back with the Maple Leafs in 1920, and replaced Larry Doyle as the club's skipper in 1921.
 After several more years in the minors as a player and as manager of the 1925 Little Rock Travelers, he returned to the majors as a coach for the White Sox in 1927.
 He replaced Ray Schalk as the team's manager in July 1928 and held the job for a season and a half.
 He was a St. Louis Browns coach in 1930 and was once again skipper of the Maple Leafs in 1932, when they were affiliated with the Detroit Tigers.
-He joined Connie Mack's Philadelphia Athletics coaching staff in 1933 and remained with the team for more than a decade.
-He returned to the minors as a manager of the A's farm team, the Lancaster Red Roses, in 1944 and 1945 and then coached for the parent team again from 1946 to 1948.
+He joined Connie Mack's Philadelphia Athletics coaching staff in 1933 and remained with the team until 1938 and again in 1940, 1942 and 1943.
+He returned to the minors as a manager of the A's farm team, the Lancaster Red Roses, in 1944 and 1945 and then coached for the parent team again in 1947 and 1948.
 He later scouted for the Philadelphia/Kansas City Athletics from 1948 to 1955, briefly serving as interim manager of the Red Roses again in 1954.

 After his playing career, Blackburne discovered a unique mud from the river beds in New Jersey near the Delaware River.
 This mud took the slippery sheen off baseballs.
 He marketed the mud and it has been rubbed on every baseball used in the major leagues since the 1950s.
 Since Blackburne died, the original mud pit has been developed, and a nearby secret location near the junction of the Delaware River and Rancocas Creek in New Jersey is the new home of the mud.
 Called "Lena Blackburne Baseball Rubbing Mud", it sells for $25 a pound.